 Elevation: 9,386 ft

 The book used an elevation of 9,385 feet based on an older 15-minute quadrangle.
 The newer 7.5-minute quad lists the elevation as 9,386 feet.
 This difference is important because it means that this peak is arguably (but not positively) the highest point in the Black Pine Mountains.
-This issue is discussed in more detail on the Black Peak a.k.a.
-Black Benchmark page.
-Updated November 2018
+This issue is discussed in more detail on the Black Peak/Black Benchmark page.
+Updated February 2018

 West Ridge, Class 2, by Margo Mandella

-Access the peak from Highway 81, south of Malta, Idaho.
-From Highway 81, take 6 Mile Road east and continue on it as it heads toward the Black Pine Mountains.
-The road turns south (straight is Gunnell Road) and intersects with National Forest System (NFS) Road 773.
-Travel east and when you reach a 3-way intersection, turn left (north) to stay on NFS-773.
+Access the peak from ID-81, south of Malta, Idaho.
+From ID-81, take 6 Mile Road east and continue on it as it heads toward the Black Pine Mountains.
+The road turns south (straight is Gunnell Road) and intersects with FSR-773.
+Travel east and when you reach a 3-way intersection, turn left (north) to stay on FSR-773.
 At the road’s intersection again with Gunnell Road, turn right (east).
 You have basically driven around private property that Gunnell Road passes by.
-(That said, NFS-773 also travels through a section of private property.
+That said, FSR-773 also travels through a section of private property.
 Remember, it never hurts to call the Sawtooth National Forest, Minidoka Ranger District, to verify access and road conditions for this peak before heading out.
-Trespassing in Idaho has big consequences [as of 2018]).
+Trespassing in Idaho has serious consequences.

-Continue on NFS-773 as it heads into Sixmile Canyon.
+Continue on FSR-773 as it heads into Sixmile Canyon.
 Pass Sixmile Reservoir on your right and drive to the road’s end staying to the left of any fork you pass.
 We found these roads rugged and passable in an SUV.
-However, we concluded that if the roads were muddy it might not be possible to get far into the canyon.
+However, we concluded that if the roads are muddy, it might not be possible to get far into the canyon.

-From where you park, you can backtrack a little and ascend west toward point 6627, or you can continue from the end of the canyon to ascend a steep ridge that heads eastward to highpoint 9254 (which we did).
-As you near the summit ridge, and highpoint 9254, decide which peak to bag first, Black Pine Peak or Black Benchmark (an unranked peak) and then tag the other, assuring you’ve hit the highpoint of the Black Mountain Range.
+From where you park, you can backtrack a little and ascend west toward Point 6627, or you can continue from the end of the canyon to ascend a steep ridge that heads eastward to Point 9254 (which we did).
+As you near the summit ridge and Point 9254, decide which peak to bag first, Black Pine Peak or Black Peak/Benchmark (an unranked peak) and then tag the other, assuring you’ve hit the high point of the Black Pine Mountains.

 2018 Update by Livingston Douglas